Siriusmart/youtube-tui/docs/src/basic_usage.md

 You can also play audio and videos externally.

-> This part assumes that you use `mpv` as your video player, `konsole` as your terminal emulator, `yt-dlp` as your YouTube video downloader, and `firefox` as your browser.
+> This part assumes that you use `mpv` as your video player, `konsole` as your terminal emulator and `yt-dlp` as your YouTube video downloader.
 >
 > If that is not the case, you can learn how to change that in the *custom commands* section.